 I only work in 3D.
 Laser Crystal Awards can etch photos for you.

-I saw a similar glass cube at a sidewalk stand, it cost $6.
+I saw one of these at a sidewalk stand, it cost $6.

-Can I get just the light stands without glass?
+Can I get just light stands without glass?